neroshop/neroshop/readme.md

 We can negotiate payment if you feel the bounty price is too low.
 ```
-$1000 - implement peer-to-peer database or network using system APIs
+$2000 - implement peer discovery system that connects to other peers that have synced the full copy of the database
 files to work with: src/daemon.cpp, src/server.cpp, src/client.cpp
-libraries used: System libraries (Linux Sockets, Winsock2, etc.)
+libraries used: System network libraries (Linux Sockets, Winsock2, etc.)
 difficulty: hard
 job status: not filled

-$500 - create a search engine that can search for item names, seller names and products, etc.
+$1000 - create a search engine that can search for item names, seller names and products, etc.

-$500 - fix and optimize graphics and adding graphical user interface features (such as scrollbar and scrollarea) using opengl
+$1000 - fix and optimize graphics and add graphical user interface features (such as scrollbar and scrollarea)
 files to work with: external/dokun-ui/src/renderer.cpp; external/dokun-ui/include/renderer.hpp
 libraries used: opengl, vulkan (optional)
 difficulty: intermediate
 job status: not filled

-$250 - convert and export qr code data to PNG
+$500 - convert and export qr code data to PNG
 files to work with: src/qr.cpp; include/qr.hpp
 libraries used: libpng, QR Code generator
 difficulty: intermediate
 job status: not filled

-$100 - fix decoding error in functions using EVP_PKEY_encrypt() and EVP_PKEY_decrypt()
+$250 - fix decoding error in functions using EVP_PKEY_encrypt() and EVP_PKEY_decrypt()
 files to work with: src/encryptor.cpp; include/encryptor.hpp
 libraries used: openssl
 difficulty: intermediate
 job status: not filled

-$100 - fetch a list of monero nodes
+$250 - fetch a list of monero nodes
 libraries used: ?
 difficulty: intermediate
 job status: not filled

-$100 - fetch a list of currency prices from various sources
+$250 - fetch a list of currency prices from various sources
 libraries used: libcurl, json
 difficulty: intermediate
 job status: not filled